liampuk/cpu-emu/sap_8/README.md

 ### Paging

 For read operations the page bit determines if ROM or RAM should be used.
 Write operations always go to RAM.
-This allows for easy loading from peripherals to RAM, as the page does not need to be changed when writing while in Page 0 (ROM).
+This allows for easy loading from peripherals to RAM, as the page does not need to be changed when executing from ROM.

-- input to ROM should be `!page AND Ro`: if page is low and Ro high, enable ROM out
-- input to RAM should be `page AND Ro`: if page is high and Ro high, enable RAM out
+- Access to ROM/RAM is controlled by the `So` (Storage out - ROM) and `Ro` (Ram out) control lines.

 <details>
 <summary>Extensions</summary>